 5.2.
-Except as otherwise stated in any quotation, all prices given by the Seller are on an ex-works basis.
+Except as otherwise stated in any quotation or invoice, all prices given by the Seller are on an ex-works basis.
 Where the Seller agrees to deliver the goods otherwise than at the Seller’s premises, transport, packaging and insurance will be charged extra.

 5.3.
 Unless otherwise stated all prices are exclusive of VAT.
-The Buyer shall pay any applicable VAT in addition to the price, on receipt of a VAT invoice.
+The Buyer shall be liable to pay any applicable VAT in addition to the price, on receipt of a VAT invoice.

 6.1.
-Where the Seller requires payment before delivery the Seller may cancel the contract if any cheque tendered in payment is dishonoured.
+Where the Seller requires payment before delivery the Seller may cancel the contract if any cheque or card transaction tendered in payment is dishonoured.

 6.2.
-In any other case the Seller may invoice the Buyer for the price of the goods on or at any time after delivery, or (if the buyer wrongfully fails to take delivery) at any time after delivery was tendered.
+In any other case the Seller may invoice the Buyer for the price of the goods on or at any time after the order placed by the Buyer has been accepted by the Seller.
 Payment shall be due 30 days after the date of invoice, unless otherwise stipulated by the Seller and shall be made without set-off or deduction.

 7. Remedies for non-payment

-7.1.
-If the Buyer fails to make any payment on the due date, the seller may (without prejudice to any other right or remedy):
+If the Buyer fails to make any payment on the due date, the Seller may (without prejudice to any other right or remedy):

 7.3.
-Charge the buyer interest (both before and after judgement) on the amount unpaid, at a rate equal to Lloyds bank base rate plus 3.0% per month or part of a month (compounded monthly), until payment in full is made.
+Charge the Buyer interest (both before and after judgment) on the amount unpaid, at a rate equal to Lloyds bank base rate plus 3.0% per month or part of a month (compounded monthly), until payment in full is made.